somalisintech/2020-hackathon-team-2/README.md

 ## Our Solution

-We created AAC (Augmented Alternative Control) screens that can be used by Somalis in ICU (intensive care unit) settings, to communicate important information with medical personnel.
+We've created AAC (Augmented Alternative Control) screens that can be used by Somalis in ICU (intensive care unit) settings, to communicate important information with medical personnel.
 The screens are focused on solving some specific form of communication, such as “needs”, “wants”, “medical questions”, “pain assessment”.

+The application is available on web, Android & iOS.